j-freddy/j-freddy.github.io/_posts/2022-05-08-bezier-curves.md

 <span id="blog-summary">
 If you've ever worked with vector art, you've almost certainly come across Bezier curves.
 But what exactly are they?
-This article introduces the idea behind a Bezier curve and discusses its applications.
+This article explains how to construct a Bezier curve, discusses where they are used, and describes underlying mathematics.
 </span>

 A Bézier curve is smooth and continuous.